QuantTrade-io/.github/profile/README.md

 # 📈 | QuantTrade.io

-We will bring Alpha to the public
+Providing Alpha to the Public

 ## Table of contents